mtheall/ftpd/README.md

 Build and install
 ------------------

-You must first install and set up [devkitARM](http://devkitpro.org/).
+You must first install and set up [devkitARM and libctru](http://3dbrew.org/wiki/Setting_up_Development_Environment).
 Clone this repository and cd in the resulting directory.

-    make 3ds
+    make

-Create a **ftbrony** (double check that it is splelt **exactly** like this) directory inside the 3ds directory on your SD card and copy the following files in it:
+Create a **ftbrony** (double check that it is spelt **exactly** like this) directory inside the 3ds directory on the root of your SD card and copy the following files in it:
-- ftbrony.3ds
-- ftbrony.png
+- ftbrony.3dsx
 - ftbrony.smdh

 Supported Commands
 ------------------